dev-ptera/batman-rep-monitor/README.md

 ## Batman Representative

-This repo has the custom node monitor styles for the batman representative.
+This repo has the custom node monitor styles for the [banano batman representative](http://108.39.249.5/).

 **Note to self for future migrations**